 Amy Grant, the best-selling Christian music performer in history, shares how she and her family find solace in the face of struggle while witnessing the decline of two parents with dementia.

-- Helping a Senior With Dementia Who Wanders
+- How to Minimize Wandering In a Senior With Dementia

 - Trusting Your Instincts: Why It's Essential for Caregivers

 What does it mean to “trust your instincts?”
 When is it appropriate to rely on intuition, and when is it not?
 Discover the benefits (and drawbacks) of going with your gut.